Hydro-Thunder-Community/HydroThunderPC_QoLTool/README.md

 **Allow 1% volume** - Just like it says on the tin.
 This is a loud game, so I felt this would be useful to some.

 **Don't move cursor on startup**

+**Disable CD Check** - Changes one byte in the EXE to fool the game into believing the CD is present.
+Useful if you installed from an original disc, as the CD is only ever needed for this check.

+**Keep alive when unfocused** - Mainly for use with DXWnd/dgVoodoo.
+Bear in mind that keyboard inputs will still register, and sound is muted(for now).

 # PRACTICE TOOLS:
 These can be installed and uninstalled from your EXE.
 All that's changed are memory address references.